-The Department is revoking the December 2020 Prohibition Order to create a stable policy environment before the emergency declaration made by EO 13920 expires on May 1, 2021.
+The Department revoked the December 2020 Prohibition Order to create a stable policy environment before the emergency declaration made by EO 13920 expired on May 1, 2021.
 These actions are part of the U.S. Government’s larger approach to critical infrastructure and supply chain security, including the “America’s Supply Chains” EO 14017 and the Industrial Control Systems Cybersecurity Initiative.

 Q6.
-Will DOE share comments submitted in response to the RFI?
+Is DOE sharing comments submitted in response to the RFI?

-Yes, the Department will share public comments on this page as they are submitted.
+Yes, the Department is posting public comments on this page as they are processed.